 August – Find sea creatures in this Ocean sensory bottle.

-September – In honour of back to school, this one has a Space theme.
+September – In honour of back to school, this sensory bottle has a Space theme.
+It’s weighted, offering great sensory feedback.

 October – The beautiful colours outdoors are mimicked in this Fall sensory bottle.